Proposed reduction of red tape for companies limited by guarantee

 - Members to be notified of annual reports (rather than automatic distribution)

-* Note: under the proposed laws, companies in the second tier will have an option to have their annual report 'reviewed' as opposed to 'audited'.
+* Note: under the changes, companies in the Second Tier will have an option to have their annual report 'reviewed' as opposed to 'audited'.
 A review is less onerous than an audit - it does not provide an assurance that the annual statement is free from material misstatement.

 PilchConnect has been advocating for this type of tiered reporting for not-for-profit companies since the issue was first raised in 2007.
 So, in general terms, these are welcome reforms!

 But be careful!
-Even if your group is small, your members or Board may still want the accounts to be audited, or those that provide funding to you (such as government) may still require it.
+Even if your group is small, your members or Board may still want the accounts to be audited, or those that provide funding to you (such as government) may still require higher levels of annual reporting.
 You should check your constitution and funding documents to determine this.

-For the full text of the Bill, together with the Government’s explanatory material is available on the Federal Treasury website below.
+For the full text of the reforms, together with the Government’s explanatory material is available on the Federal Treasury website below.

 -